2025 Solar Incentives Guide for Marlton, MD - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of solar panel installation, including the panels themselves as well as equipment, labor and accessories.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

 More information about the new Inflation Reduction Act can be found here.
-Your local Marlton solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Marlton solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives